Explicit Rieffel induction modules for quantum groups: Parabolic Induction

-In this section we build a Hilbert module which implements the parabolic induction functor.
-We first define this module as a balanced tensor product $\mathcal{E}(G_q)\otimes_{\mathcal{D}(B_q)}\mathcal{D}(L_q)$ (details below).
-Then we build a geometric picture of it by introducing a quantum homogeneous space that we denote in by $G_q/N_q$.
+The goal here is to build a Hilbert module which implements the parabolic induction functor.
+We define this module in this section as a balanced tensor product $\mathcal{E}(G_q)\otimes_{C^*(B_q)}C^*(L_q)$, where $\mathcal{E}(G_q)$ is the induction module built from the closed quantum subgroup $B_q$ and where we note $L_q=T\times A_q$.